The public charging stations

 The Izivia pass also gives access to approximately 100.000 charging stations across Europe and this number is supposed to more than double in the next two years.

 Tesla: It’s the network of “superchargers”, as Tesla calls them.
 It is especially interesting for Tesla users, because it is a proprietary system closed to other brands vehicles.
 It is mainly used as selling argument by this manufacturer.
 Finding these chargers usually means getting off the highway.
 The pricing on these Tesla superchargers varies and depends between others on the country where they are located.
+Tesla’s policy with this type of public charger is changing with the planned opening to other electric car brands.
+After a first trial period in the Netherlands, Tesla superchargers will therefore also be accessible to non-Tesla electric vehicles.

 Fastned: It is a very fast charging network (up to 350kW) active in The Netherlands, which is also under deployment in other countries like Germany, Switzerland, Belgium, United Kingdom and France.
 This network is very interesting, especially when you travel in the Netherlands or in Germany and will be very valuable for the e-mobility, once deployed in other countries.